 Clint Eastwood’s “For a Few Dollars More” is set in and around El Paso, but it was actually shot in the Tabernas Desert near Almería, Spain.
 Fort Bravo, also called Hollywood, Texas, is a movie set town built there in the ’60s and has served as a backdrop for many classic western films like “Once Upon a Time in the West” and the famous spaghetti westerns.
 Not all of those have Texas storylines, but some do.
 “For a Few Dollars More” does, and at least in this case, the landscape of Almería is a good match for the El Paso region.

-Two films more true to Texas in landscape were “Giant,” shot almost completely around Marfa, and “No Country for Old Men,” filmed mostly in Texas, but some in New Mexico.
+Two films more true to Texas in landscape were “Giant,” shot almost completely around Marfa, and “No Country for Old Men,” filmed mostly in New Mexico.
 “Texas Rising” troubled some Texans for two reasons: one, being shot almost entirely in Mexico, which seemed sacrilegiously ironic.
 And two, for scenes of rugged mountains around Victoria, Texas.
 I think they got their Victorias mixed up.
 A more recent film called “Hell or High Water,” starring Jeff Bridges as a Texas Ranger chasing bank robbers in the Panhandle, was largely shot in New Mexico.

 So you see, movie-Texas depicts a greater land of diversity than Texas actually has within it.
 To much of the world, we are Arizona and Utah and New Mexico, and we are Mexico and Italy and Spain.
 Mostly desert.
 Everything is bigger in Texas because Hollywood has subconsciously created a much wider world in the collective mind of moviegoers.